AdaCore/spark2014/docs/guidance/main.rst

 In other cases, the access type needs to be visible from client code, but the fact that it's implemented as an access type need not be visible to client code.
-Here's an example of such a case:
+Here's an example:

 .. code-block:: ada